wagtail/wagtail/docs/reference/pages/panels.rst

 Placeholder Text
 ~~~~~~~~~~~~~~~~

-By default, Wagtail will use the Label as the placeholder text in FieldPanels.
-To change it, you can give the FieldPanel a widget with a placeholder attribute set to your desired text.
-You can select from :doc:`Django's form widgets <django:ref/forms/widgets>`, or any of the Wagtail widgets found in wagtail.admin.widgets.
+By default, Wagtail uses the field's label as placeholder text.
+To change it, pass to the FieldPanel a widget with a placeholder attribute set to your desired text.
+You can select widgets from :doc:`Django's form widgets <django:ref/forms/widgets>`, or any of the Wagtail's widgets found in ``wagtail.admin.widgets``.

 For example, to customize placeholders for a Book model exposed via ModelAdmin: